Connecting with Diverse Communities

 An insightful article appeared in the March, 2011 issue of The Economist regarding the most recent population census, “Minority Report: White America’s Collapsing Birth Rate is Changing the Face of the Country.”

 This article inspired me to include information in my blog regarding Hispanic, African American and Asian communities, as the nonprofit sector should be paying close attention to changes in our nation as a whole, and to make adjustments accordingly.
-To quote:

 “The latest release of data from last year’s decennial census confirms that whites still constitute a slender majority, 54%, of those under 18, and a larger one, 64%, of the population as a whole.
 But America’s transformation into a much browner, more suburban, more southern and western place is rapid and relentless.”